VectorInstitute/PromptEngineering/src/reference_implementations/prompt_zoo/README.md

 ```bash
 source ./src/reference_implementations/setup_gpu_worker.sh
 ```
-This script sets up your PATH and some CUDA path for the notebook to use when launching scripts via python.
+This script sets up your PATH and some CUDA path variables for the notebook to use when launching scripts via python.

 We start the notebook on the example port `8888`: If the port `8888` is taken, try another random port between 1024 and 65000.
 Also note the URL output by the command to be used later. (ex. http://127.0.0.1:8888/?token=7ba0ba5c3e9f5668f92518e4c5e723fea8b69aca065b4d57)